Jack (baboon)

-Jack (died 1890) was a chacma baboon who attained some fame for acting as an assistant to a disabled railway signalman in South Africa.
+Jack (died 1890) was a Chacma baboon who was an assistant to a disabled railway signalman, James Wide, in South Africa.

-History
+Biography

 Jack was the pet and assistant of double leg amputee signalman James Wide, who worked for the Cape Town–Port Elizabeth Railway service.
-James "Jumper" Wide had been known for jumping between railcars until an accident where he fell and lost both of his legs.
-To assist in performing his duties, Wide purchased the baboon named Jack in 1881, and trained him to push his wheelchair and to operate the railways signals under supervision.
+James "Jumper" Wide had been known for jumping between railcars until an accident where he fell and lost both of his legs below the knee.
+To assist in performing his duties, Wide purchased Jack in 1881, and trained him to push his wheelchair and to operate the railways signals under supervision.

-An official investigation was initiated after a concerned member of the public reported that a baboon was observed changing railway signals at Uitenhage near Port Elizabeth.
+An official investigation was initiated after someone reported that a baboon was observed changing railway signals at Uitenhage near Port Elizabeth.

 After initial skepticism, the railway decided to officially employ Jack once his job competency was verified.
-The baboon was paid twenty cents a day, and half a bottle of beer each week.
+He was paid twenty cents a day, and half a bottle of beer each week.
 It is widely reported that in his nine years of employment with the railway company, Jack never made a single mistake.

-After nine years of duty, Jack died of tuberculosis in 1890.
-Jack's skull is in the collection of the Albany Museum in Grahamstown.
+Jack died of tuberculosis in 1890.
+His skull is in the collection of the Albany Museum in Grahamstown.